Trip Preparation Bulletin

 Read carefully, and please contact us for any clarifications needed.
 Keep us informed with current addresses, phone numbers and email to enable us to contact you on any items of last minute information.

-Micronesia began developing as a dive destination about 35 years ago with the fame of Truk Lagoon’s sunken war fleet.
-The Thorfinn introduced a new approach to diving Truk about 1982 and bridged the gap to remote and beautiful outer island atolls of Truk, Yap, and Pohnpei States.
+Micronesia began developing as a warm tropic Pacific dive destination about 35 years ago, mainly with fame of Truk Lagoon’s sunken wartime fleet.
+The Thorfinn introduced a new approach to diving Truk about 1981 and bridged the large gap to remote and beautiful outer island atolls of Truk, Yap, and Pohnpei States.

 At Truk, this ship introduced the ability to continuously dive on wrecks located close to various anchorages.
-Various dive launches depart regularly from 8:00 AM to 5:00 PM and conduct after dinner night dives about 8:30 PM.
+Dive launches depart regularly from 8:00 AM to 5:00 PM and conduct after dinner night dives about 8:30 PM.

 The ship provides comforts of home at the wreck sites with many interesting on board diversions during surface intervals.